 But does it work?
 Does toothpaste help get rid of a pimple?
 Read on to find out!

 While toothpaste works wonderful at cleaning your teeth and helping remove bacteria in your mouth...it does not work the same way on your skin.
 In fact, applying toothpaste to your skin—especially if you have acne-prone skin—can actually further irritate your existing blemishes and cause more breakouts down the road...yikes!
 Besides, due to the other active ingredients present in most toothpaste, applying it to your skin can actually leave behind skin discoloration (a lighter or darker spot).
 There are plenty of other spot treatments available to help heal a blemish much more safely and effectively.

 Why do people use toothpaste on pimples?

-Therefore, some kinds of toothpaste that used to contain both triclosan (to kill acne-causing bacteria and fungi) as well as baking soda and alcohol (for a drying effect) did have some benefit in treating individual pimples.
-And while some kinds of toothpaste still have these two ingredients, they are simply not the most effective way to spot treat, can result in side effects, and will not prevent future acne from forming.
+Therefore, some kinds of toothpaste containing both triclosan (to kill acne-causing bacteria and fungi) and baking soda and alcohol (for a drying effect) did have some benefit in treating individual pimples.
+And while some kinds of toothpaste still have these two ingredients, they are not the most effective way to spot treat, can result in side effects, and will not prevent future acne from forming.

 Can toothpaste cause pimples?